There are currently more than 120 solar companies at work throughout the value chain in Washington DC, employing 900 people.

-In 2013, $7 million was invested in Washington DC to install solar for home, business and utility use.
-This represents a 3% increase over the previous year, and is expected to grow again this year.
+In 2014, $9 million was invested on solar installations in Washington DC.
+This represents a 24% increase over the previous year, and is expected to grow again this year.

 View more solar industry data.